CIRDLES/Tripoli/docs/_posts/2022-06-01-welcome-to-tripoli.md

 2) We will maintain a [website](http://cirdles.org/Tripoli) that provides timely updates and tutorials as we develop them.
 If you are reluctant to get a GitHub acount, this site is for you.

-3) We will host regularly scheduled Zoom meetings for collaboration among community members.
+3) We will host regularly scheduled Zoom [Workshops](../../../../workshops.html) for collaboration among community members.

 4) Agile development is iterative and driven by use cases and requests provided by the community.
 If you join GitHub, you will be able to start and join [discussions](https://github.com/CIRDLES/Tripoli/discussions).
 Here